-Marc C Taylor MBA, DipM MCIM, AIOD, Pg Cert, FHEA
+Marc Taylor MBA, DipM MCIM, AIOD, Pg Cert, FHEA

-Senior Lecturer Sport Business Management / BSc and MSc Sport Business Management (UK) / MSc Sport Business Management Collaborative Course Leader (Singapore)
+Senior Lecturer / BSc and MSc Sport Business Management

 Summary

-Marc is a Chartered Marketer of The Chartered Institute of Marketing and a fellow of The Higher Education Authority (HEA).
+Marc joined Sheffield Hallam in 2010.
+He is a Chartered Marketer of The Chartered Institute of Marketing and a fellow of The Higher Education Authority (HEA).

-Marc has been published in the fields of sports governance and researches governance, strategy, marketing and talent.
+Marc has been published in the fields of governance in sport and marketing and researches in the fields of governance, strategy, marketing and talent.

-He previously worked as a Sport Business Consultant including at Deloitte, as a Marketing Manager at Capgemini and was an Independent Board Member of The ASA.
+He previously worked as a Sport Business Consultant including at Deloitte, as a Marketing Manager at Capgemini and was an Independent Board Member of Swim England.

 About

-Marc lectures upon Postgraduate and Undergraduate modules in relation to Strategy, Marketing and Consultancy.
+Marc teaches upon Postgraduate and Undergraduate modules in relation to Strategy, Marketing and Consultancy.

 He has managed analysis related projects for the England and Wales Cricket Board (ECB) and New Zealand Cricket.

-Marc has experience of working on projects in Boston, the Netherlands and has taught in the Asia Pacific region in Singapore.
+Marc has experience of working on projects in Boston, the Netherlands and has taught in the Asia Pacific region in Singapore and Hong Kong.

 Marc has worked on a number of important projects for The FA, Six Nations Rugby, Manchester City FC, England Squash and Racketball, The RFU, Ryder Cup Europe, The FAI, Lancashire CCC, The MCC, Sport England and Cricket World Cup (2003).